kablejosh/cocoa2/README.md

       'conda-forge::git-lfs=3.0.2' \
       'conda-forge::cmake=3.21.3'

-With this installation method, users must activate global modules and the CondaLite environment whenever working with Cocoa, as shown below
+With this installation method, users must activate modules and the `condalite` environment before working with Cocoa, as shown below

     module load anaconda
     module load gcc/11.2.0
     module load openmpi/gcc11.2/4.1.1
     conda activate cocoalite

 Users can now proceed to [Via Cocoa's internal cache](#required_packages_cache) section.

-Note however, we do provide a special key for manual installation on SeaWolf that simplifies the process
+(**Warning**) We do provide a special key for SeaWolf that simplifies the installation process via Cocoa's internal cache, as shown below

     [Extracted from set_installation_options script]